nulib/accessibility-demo/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# NUL Accessibility Demo

+This app will serve as a playground to prep accessibility related demos for workshops and presentations for Northwestern University Libraries